psu13/mutable-hakyll/posts/internet-music-stories.md

 The one oasis in this desert of context free recorded music is the grand and noble project called <a href="https://www.discogs.com/">Discogs.com</a>.
-Here is a place on the Internet where those who are obsessed with meta-data can again congregate and collect all of their useless nuggets of information.
+Here is a place on the Internet where those who are obsessed with meta-data can again congregate and collect all of their obscure nuggets of information.
 And as a happy synergy they also finance the whole thing by mediating the exchange of used LPs and CDs for money over the Internet.
 The perfect crime!